followmyutopia/devextreme-documentation/concepts/05 Widgets/Scheduler/030 Appointments/060 Customize Appointment Tooltip.md

 When a user clicks an appointment, the **Scheduler** shows a tooltip that can be customized.
-For Angular, AngularJS and Knockout apps, DevExtreme provides a markup component called [dxTemplate](/api-reference/10%20UI%20Widgets/Markup%20Components/dxTemplate/dxTemplate.md '/Documentation/ApiReference/UI_Widgets/Markup_Components/dxTemplate/').
-The following code shows how you can use **dxTemplate** to define templates for tooltips.
+For Angular, AngularJS and Knockout apps, DevExtreme provides the [dxTemplate](/api-reference/10%20UI%20Widgets/Markup%20Components/dxTemplate/dxTemplate.md '/Documentation/ApiReference/UI_Widgets/Markup_Components/dxTemplate/') markup component.
+The following code shows how to use **dxTemplate** to define templates for tooltips.

 ---